Ynes Mexia: Career

-Mexía began her career in botany in 1922 when she joined an expedition lead by Mr. E. L. Furlong, the Curator of Paleontology at University of California, Berkeley.
+Mexía began her career in botany in 1922 when she joined an expedition led by Mr. E. L. Furlong, the Curator of Paleontology at University of California, Berkeley.
 Her successes started to mount in 1925 with a two-month excursion to western Mexico under the auspices of Roxanna Ferris, a botanist at Stanford University.
 Mexía fell off a cliff, fracturing ribs and injuring a hand.
 Despite the trip being halted, it yielded 500 botanical specimens, including several new species.
 The first species to be named after Mexia, Mimosa mexiae, was discovered on this voyage, and was dedicated to her by Joseph Nelson Rose.
 Various other species that she discovered were later named for her, including a flowering plant that is a member of the daisy family called Zexmenia mexiae, now named Lasianthaea macrocephala.
 She collected the type specimen of Mexianthus in December 1926, south of Puerto Vallarta.

 In 1928 she was hired to collect plants in Mount McKinley National Park in Alaska, which yielded 6100 specimens.
 The next year she went to South America and travelled by canoe down the Amazon River, covering 4,800 kilometers in two and a half years, ending at its source in the Andes.
 This expedition resulted in 65,000 specimens.
 On that expedition she spent three months living with the Araguarunas, a native group in the Amazon.
-During this trip she was briefly accompanied by her contemporary Mary Agnes Chase.
+During this trip she was briefly accompanied by her contemporary, botanist Mary Agnes Chase.
 While in Ecuador, Mexía worked with the Bureau of Plant Industry and Exploration, under the Department of Agriculture.
 Her work focused on the cinchona or wax palm, and specific herbs that bind to the soil.

 In personal correspondence from 1980, the botanist John Thomas Howell refers to Mexía as a "close friend of Alice Eastwood."
 He relates that "In 1933 she accompanied Miss Eastwood and me on the first Eastwood and Howell collecting expedition.….in an open Model T Ford, that traversed parts of Nevada, Utah, Arizona, and California...and netted over 1300 collection numbers...
 Mrs. Mexía was to me a dear good friend."

-Nina Floy Bracelin served as Mexía's collection manager In her will, Mexía left sufficient money to the California Academy of Sciences to hire Bracelin as an assistant to Alice Eastwood.
+Nina Floy Bracelin served as Mexía's collection manager.
+In her will, Mexía left sufficient money to the California Academy of Sciences to hire Bracelin as an assistant to Alice Eastwood.

 All of her research and collecting excursions were funded by the sale of her specimens to institutions and private collectors.